-Click on the Enemy GameObject, and go to GameObject > Create JetEngine > Create ProjectileAttack.
-(TODO: Make this work.)
-This will give us a new child GameObject to the enemy, complete with all the components we need to make the enemy fire bullets periodically.
+Click on the Enemy GameObject, and drill down into Attacks > Projectile.
+The Attack component here gives us all the capability we need to make the enemy fire bullets periodically.

 If you expand this object, you’ll see that it has a child called JetPool.
 While the Attack component gives us access to the behaviors of the attack – the animation that plays, the cooldown between attacks, and more – the JetPool is where the actual projectile will be housed.
-In the Inspector, you’ll see a Prefab slotted here; that prefab will be used as our projectile, and spawned as needed.
+In the Inspector, you’ll see a prefab slotted in the Prefab slot of the JetPool component; that prefab will be used as our projectile, and spawned as needed.

 Simple Attack AI